EENI Global Business School.

 Credits of the Subject “Intergovernmental Authority on Development (IGAD)”: 1 ECTS Credits

-Masters and Doctorate in Global Business adapted to Eritrea, Masters, Doctorate, Courses, International Business, Foreign Trade Eritrea, Ethiopia, Masters, Doctorate, Courses, International Business, Foreign Trade Ethiopia, Kenya: Doctorate, Masters, Foreign Trade, Business Kenya, Somalia, Masters, Doctorate, Courses, International Business, Foreign Trade Somalia, Sudan, Masters, Doctorate, Courses, International Business, Foreign Trade Sudan, and Uganda, Masters, Doctorate, Courses, International Business, Foreign Trade Uganda.
+Masters adapted to Eritrea, Masters, International Business Trade Eritrea, Ethiopia, Masters, International Business Trade Ethiopia, Kenya: Doctorate, Masters, Foreign Trade, Business Kenya, Somalia, Masters, International Business Trade Somalia, Sudan, Masters, International Business Trade Sudan, and Uganda, Masters, International Business Trade Uganda.

 IGAD (Intergovernmental Authority on Development).

-The Intergovernmental Authority on Development (IGAD) region extends over an area of 5.2 million square kilometers comprising Djibouti, Eritrea, Ethiopia, Kenya, Somalia, Sudan, South Sudan, and Uganda.
+The Intergovernmental Authority on Development (IGAD) region extends over an area of 5.2 million km² comprising Djibouti, Eritrea, Ethiopia, Kenya, Somalia, Sudan, South Sudan, and Uganda.

 The population of the Intergovernmental Authority on Development (IGAD) region is 200 million people (3% of the world's population); is the recipient of 40% of the entire global food aid.